 Can I apply for a tourist visa on arrival in Sri Lanka?

 A limited facility runs at Bandaranaike International Airport (Sri Lanka’s main international airport), offering ETAs on arrival.
-These visas cost more than those obtained before travel (US$40; or US$25 for residents of Afghanistan, Bangladesh, Bhutan, India, Nepal, and Pakistan).
+These visas cost more than those obtained before travel (US$60; or US$25 for residents of Afghanistan, Bangladesh, Bhutan, India, Nepal, and Pakistan).
 It’s also worth noting if your visa application is unsuccessful for any reason, you will be returned to your original destination.

 How do I extend a tourist visa in Sri Lanka?

 You can renew a 30-day tourist visa up to three times once in Sri Lanka.
 The initial extension is usually granted for 60 days, and the maximum length of a tourist visa is 270 days.
-Visitors wishing to apply for an extension should make sure they do so before their current visa expires and must also check their passport is valid for at least two months after their intended stay.
+Visitors wishing to apply for an extension should make sure they do so before their current visa expires and must ensure their passport is valid for at least two months after their intended stay.